A Full Guide to Power Washing the Deck

 IntroductionDeck seen too many summers?
-Give it a new lease on life for less than $300.
-We'll show you how to clean and renew your deck like a pro in two four-hour periods.
+Give it a new lease on life.
+We'll teach you about power washing your deck as well as how to put a new finish on.

 - Foam paint pads